satansdeer/satansdeer.github.com/src/pages/posts/gradient-coin-tutorial-part-2/index.md

 ### Making Bid

-Ok, we are done with creating auctions – let's add the `bid` method.
+OK, we are done with creating auctions – let's add the `bid` method.

 This method should check if bid value is bigger or equal to auction price and if yes – transfer token to new owner and remove auction.